dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 Discuss sufficient conditions on a polynomial of degree 5 to have Galois group $S_5$ over $\QQ$ and prove your statements.

 ### Question 3.35
-Show that if f is an irreducible quintic with precisely two nonreal roots, then its Galois group is $S_5$.
+Show that if $f$ is an irreducible quintic with precisely two non-real roots, then its Galois group is $S_5$.

 ### Question 3.36
 Suppose you have a degree 5 polynomial over a field.